aws-samples/amazon-bedrock-samples/responsible-ai/README.md

-# responsible-ai
+# Responsible AI

-This folder contains examples related to responsible-ai.
+This folder contains examples related to Responsible AI on Bedrock

 ## Contents

-- Overview of responsible-ai
-- Use cases
-- Code samples
-- Reference docs
+This repo is still under construction, come back soon!

+## Contributing

+We welcome community contributions!
+Please ensure your sample aligns with AWS [best practices](https://aws.amazon.com/architecture/well-architected/), and please update the **Contents** section of this README file with a link to your sample, along with a description.